 The City has various pending, ongoing and future capital improvement projects.
-These projects primarily consist of the completion of the Gateway Park event and meeting space buildout, the Utility Underground project as well as Parks and Pier improvements.
-The remaining commitments on these projects are estimated to be \$500,000, \$800,000, and \$700,000, respectively.
+These projects primarily consist of additional services to complete the Gateway Park event and meeting space buildout, the Utility Underground project, Drainage projects, Dock repairs and Pier improvements.
+The remaining commitments on these projects are estimated to be \$100,000, \$500,000, \$250,000, \$157,000 and \$387,000, respectively.